subsquid/docs/docs/migrate/migrate-to-arrowsquid-on-substrate.md

 The new field selector format is fully documented on the [Field selection](/substrate-indexing/setup/field-selection) page.

 :::info
 Blanket field selections like `{data: {event: {extrinsic: true}}}` are not supported in ArrowSquid Beta.
-If you used one of these, please find out which exact fields you use in the batch handler and specifically request them..
+If you used one of these, please find out which exact fields you use in the batch handler and specifically request them.
 :::

-[//]: # (!!!!
-Should they be reintroduced?)

 For example, suppose the processor was initialized with the following three calls: